zzz6519003/substrate-how-to-guides/how-to-substrate/docs/05-storage-migrations/nicks-migration.md

 ## Overview

-This guide will step through a storage migration on FRAME's Nick's pallet.
+This guide will step through a storage migration on [FRAME's Nick's pallet][nicks-frame].
 It shows how to modify a storage map to provide an optional field that includes a last name, and how to write the migration function ready to be triggered upon a runtime upgrade.
 This guide can equally be used in other contexts which require a simple storage migration that modifies a storage map in a runtime.

 ## Steps